 Identify mineral deposits

-These sites would include public and private land located 9 miles south of Ely and adjacent to Birch Lake.
+These sites would include state and private land located 9 miles south of Ely and adjacent to Birch Lake.
 By doing so, they would collect data on mineral content and ore grades.
 This information could help develop a future mining complex in an area popular with recreationalists and homeowners.

 “The goal is to further develop our understanding of our mineral deposits in the area that we haven’t studied as extensively as some others,” said Twin Metals spokesperson Kathy Graul in an interview with MPR News.